trohit/stackedBarChart/README.md

 # stackedBarChart
-A stacked barchart wrapper to crate easy stacked barcharts using matplotlib
+A stacked barchart wrapper to create easy stacked barcharts using matplotlib